 Alert: Showtimes now at 5:30pm but check website!!

 The kids loved sitting in the car huddled under a blanket wearing pajamas watching a movie screen OUTSIDE.
 The six-year old sat in his booster and the four-year old was on the seat beside him.
 The baby was passed from adult lap to adult lap and his cries didn’t bother the other moviegoers.
 I was so excited to share one of my fun teenage memories with a minivan full of children and the experience did not disappoint.
 The price for a whole family is a great deal too.

 What you need to know:

 Check the website for opening times.
-On weekend evenings, the box office opens at 5:15pm.
+On weekend evenings, the box office opens at 45 minutes before.
 Other days, it opens at 5:30.
 Come early to give yourself time to park and grab food at the concession stand.
 There is also a playground that looked decent.
-Since I had already stuck my kids in pajamas before venturing out, I didn’t let them play (mean mom, I know!).
+Since I had already stuck my kids in pajamas before venturing out, I didn't let them play (mean mom, I know!).
 We did, however, indulge in all manner of junk food at the snack bar.
 Hot dogs, nachos, ice cream, technicolor slushies, candy, and huge buckets of popcorn (with free refills!) are available.

 The lot is ridged so that every car points slightly upward toward the screen allowing for good views all around.
 Many other families parked backwards and sat in lawn chairs or in their SUV trunks with blankets.